Jerry-GK/ClearC/ReadMe.md

    Array can assign to pointers, but cannot be assigned, since it's "const".

+   Array base type cannot be void or const;

    ```c
    array<char, 10> str =;
    array<char, 10> str1;